When does a physical system compute?

 We therefore start immediately with the problem of a reversed representation relation.
-The abstract initial state $M(P)$ must be instantiated in a physical system $P$.
-This is the process of \emph{encoding} abstract data in the physical system.
+The abstract initial state $m_\p$ must be instantiated in a physical system $\p$: right from the beginning, we see that a computer is fundamentally an item of technology.
+Even to begin the process of computation, we require a well-understood and well-tested system.
+The reversal of the representation relation at the start of a computation is the process of \emph{encoding} abstract data in the physical system.
 It relies fundamentally on knowing exactly how the physical system works; on having a good enough physical theory to predict how data encodings will work.
-The encoding representation, $R_I(T)$, is not only dictated by the physics of the computer, but also by our \emph{choice} of how to represent abstract computational objects such as numbers in physical systems.
+The encoding representation, $\IRT$, is not only dictated by the physics of the computer, but also by our \emph{choice} of how to represent abstract computational objects such as numbers in physical systems.
 For example, system designers in a standard semi-conductor-based computer \emph{chose} the modelling representation `voltage high $\rightarrow$ 1, voltage low $\rightarrow$ 0'.
-A crucial part of this choice is to make a modelling relation $R_M(T)$ that is easy to `reverse' to get the $R_I(T)$ needed for encoding at the initial stage of computation.
-Another example of an $R_M(T)$ that is easy to `effectively reverse' is the dial input on a Babbage engine \cite{babbage}.
-An initial $P$ that is the dial set to a certain angle is then represented as `0', another angle as `1', another as `2', and so on.
+A crucial part of this choice is to make a modelling relation $\RT$ that is easy to `reverse' to get the $\IRT$ needed for encoding at the initial stage of computation.
+Another example of an $\RT$ that is easy to `effectively reverse' is the dial input on a Babbage engine \cite{babbage}.
+An initial $\p$ that is the dial set to a certain angle is then represented as `0', another angle as `1', another as `2', and so on.